jasp-stats/jasp-desktop/Resources/Help/preferences/prefsdata.md

 Data Preferences
 =========

-You can choose the following options :
+Regarding data handling in JASP you can choose the following options.
+(All these settings will remain after restarting JASP.)

-### Synchonize automatically on data file save
+### Synchronize automatically on data file save.

-In JASP you can open the releaeted datafile by double clicking on the data pane.
-This open your data file in your prefered editor.
+If you change a loaded data file in JASP from outside JASP (e.g. in your preferred editor see below), this checkbox determines if results in JASP are automatically synchronized or not.
+You can also start the synchronization manually from the main menu or using the keyboard shortcuts Cmd + Y (Mac) or Ctrl + Y (Windows)

-### Use default spreadsheet editor
+### Use default spreadsheet editor.

-In JASP you can open the releaeted datafile by double clicking on the data pane.
+In JASP you can open the related datafile by double clicking the data pane.
-This open your data file in your prefered editor.
+This opens your data file in your preferred editor which you can specify here or the default editor chosen by your operating system.

-### Custom threshold between Sace or Nominal
+### Custom threshold between Scale or Nominal.

-In JASP you can open the releaeted datafile by double clicking on the data pane.
-This open your data file in your prefered editor.
+Importing data in JASP has a threshold value that determines if a column should be treated as a Scale type or as a Nominal type.
+The default value of this parameter is 10.
+This means the if you have less (or equal) than 10 different integers in the data, the column gets the Nominal type else it will get the Scale type.
+This threshold value can be influenced here.

 ### Missing Value List

-In JASP you can open the releaeted datafile by double clicking on the data pane.
-This open your data file in your prefered editor.
+In this list you can specify if a data is treated as missing value or as real data.
+All the values in the 'Missing Value List' are treated as missing values.
+You can delete values from this list by selecting them and pressing the minus button.
+Reset will give you all the default values back.